TotallyInformation/node-red-contrib-uibuilder/docs/uibuilder-js.md

 In addition, the `node` object has a number of other useful functions and properties.

+Note that the file `typedefs.js` may have a more up-to-date version of this.

 ```javascript
 /**
  * @typedef {object} uibNode Local copy of the node instance config + other info